 Feature Advantages Disadvantages General Location In the vicinity of motorway and highway junction.
 Partially covered by trees and vegetations.
 Area has planning permission granted for an alternative development.
 Land consideration.
 Flat land already developed.
 Landowner - willing to discuss further.
-Area has planning granted for an alter development.
-Agreements required.
+Area has planning permission granted for an alternative development.
+Agreements required to use land.
 Approach Road Minor improvements required.
 Forecasting has predicted congestion issues.
 Car Park Location is near Junction 34.
 Nearby scheduled monuments and areas of archaeological interest.
 Ecology and Nature Conservation Largely located on hardstanding (Renishaw car park) with minimal ecological value.
 Semi-natural broadleaved woodland between hardstanding and railway track.
 Loss of potential priority habitat (woodland).
 Habitat translocation and/ or mitigation planting would be required, which may require land for offset planting depending on the scheme footprint.

 Feature Advantages Disadvantages Loss of connectivity of woodland habitat along railway track.
 Retention of woodland to provide a habitat corridor would be required within the proposed development.
 Construction buffer to woodland and SINC immediately to the north would need to be in place.
 Habitats present may support protected and priority species, in particular dormouse, bats, badgers, breeding bird and great crested newts (terrestrial phase only).
 Flood Risk Predominantly located on land that is considered to be at low risk of flooding.
 Small area known to have flooded in the past (Zone B designation in the DAM).
 Heritage No recorded heritage assets within the site.
-Closest option to the monument (c.
-15m) change to setting ar significance.
-Also, p impact associated a remains outside schemay be of equivaler importance.
-Proximimonument poses rispermission for develocation.
-Potential for current archaeology, of unk be present.
-Further Landscape and TPOs Limited tree loss.
+Closest option to the scheduled monument (c.
+15m), likely to cause change to setting and impact to significance.
+Also, potential to impact associated archaeological remains outside scheduled area that may be of equivalent national importance.
+Proximity to scheduled monument poses risk to granting of permission for development in this location.
+Potential for currently unknown archaeology, of unknown value, to be present.
+Further survey and assessment required.
+Landscape and TPOs Limited tree loss.
 Utilises existing parking stands.
 Platforms Platforms situated on straight track.
 N/A Signalling South platform close to existing signal.
 Signal sighting required.
 Potential for signal repeaters.
 Station Building Sufficient room, building could be tied into multi-storey car park.
 Land preparation required.
-But size may be restricted to reduce environmental & heritage imparation.
+Building size may be restricted to reduce environmental & heritage impact.
 Track The station is situated on straight track.
 N/A would be required to take place.
 The Renishaw development is privately funded, and more certain to happen than the railway scheme.
 It is also ahead, in terms of planning permission and equivalent RIBA stages.
 Any proposals may need to be agreed in advance, as the area will be developed ahead of any station development.